 Arvon is 50 this year and to celebrate we have collected the stories of writers far and wide who have a tale to tell about Arvon.
 The collection will be published in our anniversary booklet and featured on our blog throughout the year.
-The following piece is by poet Jane Feaver.
+The following piece is by novelist, poet and short story writer Jane Feaver.

 In the late 1970s, when I was a teenager, the eldest of four siblings, my mother abandoned us to our father for a week.
 She’d had enough.
 She was going on a poetry course in a place that had belonged to Ted Hughes (his ‘Pike’ and ‘Death of a Pig’ I’d recently been introduced to at school).
 I’d no conception then of how relentless being a mother was, how squashing-out-of-life.
 We were a strange, half-feral outfit, living for six weeks every summer in a remote cottage with no water, and no heating but the fire in the room where our father worked.